squeaky-pl/pystacia/doc/source/installation.rst

         decorator.py
         six.py

 Now it's time to install Pystacia itself.
-Go to [TODO: link] and grab Pystacia source distribution, unpack it and put folder Pystacia under your sandbox folder.
+Go to https://bitbucket.org/liquibits/pystacia/downloads and grab Pystacia source distribution, unpack it and put folder Pystacia under your sandbox folder.
 You also need a binary image distribution for your Windows.
-If you use 32 bit Windows grab it from [TODO: link] or from [TODO: link] if you are on 64 bit version.
+It can be grabbed from the same URL.
+Remember to choose correct version for your architecture (32 bit or 64 bit).
 Unpack it and move all the files into `cdll` subdirectory under `pystacia` folder.
 Your installation should look like this now::

     C:\sandbox